-This article has been published in NOW Jakarta Online Magazine July – August 2021 Edition (click here to read it) & NOW Jakarta Magazine (July – August 2021).
+This article written by Simran Ishwar was published in NOW Jakarta Online Magazine July – August 2021 Edition (click here to read it) & the printed version of NOW Jakarta Magazine (July – August 2021).

 XSProject is an initiative established in 2004, based on its concern for the environment, lack of awareness of disposing garbage in its place, and a large number of trash pickers in the city.
 In this interview, Retno Hapsari (Manager of XSProject) shares more insight about the initiative.

 1. Why is it called XSProject?

 XS comes from the word Excess – something excessive.

 2. How has your journey and growth been so far as a non-profit organisation?